Applied Materials pledges 100% renewable energy sourcing in U.S. by 2022, worldwide by 2030

 “AI and the data economy will change everything.
 Every industry, every aspect of lives, the very foundation of competition will be transformed,” Dickerson said.
 “AI is the biggest inflection of our lifetimes and will generate $10 trillion of economic value in the next decade.
 By 2030, there could be half a trillion connected devices at the edge.”

-But that also represents a grave threat to climate change, given the heat (and other environmental impacts) datacenters supporting those devices could give off.
+But that also represents a grave threat to climate change, given the heat (and other environmental impacts) datacenters supporting those devices give off.
 And data generation could grow to half a yottabyte a year.
 That’s 10 to the power of 24 bytes of data.
 Almost all that data will be generated by machines and then consumed by machines, Dickerson said.

 “Over the past 50 years, semiconductor technology has changed the world.
 This industry has blazed a trail in innovation, trying new ideas and re-imagining how things can be better,” Dickerson said.
 “I strongly believe we are in a privileged position to shape the future.”